 S1m0ne (2002) concerned the creation of a virtual Hollywood actress by a producer who is forced to go to great lengths to maintain the pretence that she is a real person.
 The Congress (2013) concerns a Hollywood actress allowing her virtual likeness to be created and depicts a future where the entire populace exists inside a drug-induced consensual hallucination.

 The Belgian film Thomas in Love (2000) concerns an extreme agoraphobe who never goes out of doors and the relationships he develops in cyberspace.
+In Creative Control (2015), a man conducts an affair with a VR copy of friend’s girlfriend using augmented reality glasses.
 The Cyberpunk pornographic film I.K.U.
 (2000) concerns androids that consume sexual experience and then broadcast it via the net.
 Mnemophrenia (2019) is a film that addresses the concern that VR use ends up producing the titular syndrome – a series of artificial memories unable to be distinguished from the real thing.

 The dystopian film FAQ: Frequently Asked Questions (2004) features a future where illicit images of sensuality and human contact are broadcast in VR by a rebel underground.
 Aeon Flux (2005) features a future where a rebels underground meets virtually via pills that are swallowed.
 The Argentinean cartoon Mercano the Martian (2002) has a lonely Martian setting up a simulation of Mars in cyberspace and then a battle for control of it.

 VR is used as a form of psychotherapy in Game Over (2019), for neurological memory recovery in Black Box (2020), as a means of contacting a comatose patient in Demonic (2021) and for holding church services in Resurrected (2023).